 |7:30 p.m.||Study / Quiet Hours|

 Weekends at the College are divided into two categories: leave weekends and training weekends.
 Leave weekends are opportunities for you to take time away from the College, to both tour the region or visit family and friends.
-Training weekends are times when you will remain on College grounds to participate in parades, sporting events, attend briefings, or engage in other military training.
+Training weekends are times when you will remain on College grounds to participate in parades, sporting events, attend briefings, or engage in other military or cultural training.
 During training weekends, officer cadets are restricted to the greater Kingston area.
-A schedule of major dates for the coming year is included at Annex B.
+A schedule of major dates for the coming year is included at the Calendar of Dates.

-Academic classes will begin on 3 September 2019 following Orientation Camp.
-During your year at RMC, you will be following a set of courses specifically designed to prepare you for acceptance into a post-secondary institution that you must apply for.
+Academic classes will begin on 7 September 2022 following the Orientation Program.
+During your year at RMC, you will be following a set of courses specifically designed to prepare you for acceptance into a post secondary institution that you may apply for.
 The courses that will be tailored to fit your needs will require you to put a great deal of personal effort into accomplishing your goals.
-This will lead towards the ultimate goal of successfully achieving the ability to enroll into a post-secondary institution with the aim of obtaining a post-secondary degree.
+This will lead towards the ultimate goal of successfully achieving the ability to enroll into a post secondary institution with the aim of obtaining a post secondary degree.